60robo/60robo/README.md

 # 🚀 Hi my name is **Riley Boughner**

 ### About
 I am currently studying computer science at the University of Cincinnati.

+### Hobies
+ - ♫ Music
+ - 🏕 Camping
+ - 🚣 Boating